ISAs

 Cash ISA 💷

+Cash ISAs tend to offer slightly lower rates than bank savings accounts, but all interest earned is tax-free.
+This can work out better than a higher rate that is taxed.
 See our savings page for more information on tax on interest, when you might need to pay it, and when an ISA might work out better than a savings account.

 Lifetime ISA (LISA) and Help to Buy ISA (H2B ISA) 🏠

 Lifetime ISAs are designed to help first time buyers saving up for a deposit.
 Both Cash and S&S LISAs are available.
 You can put up to £4,000 into a LISA per year, and receive a “bonus” of 25% of your contribution.
 So if you contribute £4,000, you will receive a £1,000 bonus taking your account to £5,000.
-They can also be used to save for retirement, although a pension is usually more cost effective.
+They can also be used to save for retirement, although a pension is often more cost effective.

 We have a complete LISA article with much more detail.